-The Department of Agronomy and Horticulture does have a small number of students pursuing the online Master's of Science in Horticulture degree although the online class selections are fewer than for the Master's of Science degree in agronomy.
-The student, advisor, and supervisory committee jointly establish this curriculum.
-A capstone feature of this master's program is a professional or practical degree project (Option II).
-See an example of a Horticulture Memorandum of Courses (MOC) with the Option II project track.
+The Department of Agronomy and Horticulture has students pursuing the online Master's of Science in Horticulture degree, Option II (project).
+A capstone feature of this master's program is a professional project.
+The student, advisor, and supervisory committee jointly establish this plan of study.
+See an example of a Horticulture Memorandum of Courses (MOC) for the Option II project track.

 The department also offers three Horticulture graduate certificates and partners with the AG*IDEA consortium to offer graduate horticulture classes.
 Please also visit our Horticulture certificates webpage for details about earning a graduate certificate for 12 credit hours.
 The three certificates are: Advanced Horticulture, Floriculture and Nursery Production Management, and Ornamentals Landscape and Turf.
 These certificates are often used to increase knowledge, improve credentials, and as catalyst for people to start a master’s degree program.

 Students who are interested in studying horticulture at the graduate level at the University of Nebraska-Lincoln may also consider a Master's of Applied Science through the College of Agricultural Sciences and Natural Resources (CASNR).
-Since this is a college-wide degree program, there is wide latitude in the selection of areas of study.
-An individual curriculum is designed for each student with the goal of best fitting the student's educational objective(s).
-The student, advisor, and supervisory committee jointly establish this curriculum.
-A capstone feature of this master's program is also a degree project.
+Since this is a college-wide degree program, there is wider latitude for selecting areas of study and courses.
+The capstone feature of this master's program also includes a professional project.

 Both the Master's of Science degree in Horticulture and the M.A.S. in Horticulture are considered practitioner and terminal degrees.
-The Master's of Science in Horticulture is more focused on science while the Master's of Applied Science will be more applied and have a wider class selection.
+The Master's of Science in Horticulture is more focused on science while the Master's of Applied Science features more practical application.